 - Andrew Ko

-Professor, Medicine.
-Authored (or co-authored) 118 research publications.
+Professor, Medicine, School of Medicine.
+Authored (or co-authored) 124 research publications

 - accepting new patients